metidjisidahmed/Travelling-salesman-problem/README.md

 --- | --- | ---
 `myplot.svg`| A vectorized Image representing the **complete probability** tree generated using the library **NetworkX** and visalized using **Matplotlib**   | Open The Image in the Navigator for better visualization
 `myplot_greedy.svg`| A vectorized Image representing  the **greedy** tree  generated using the library **NetworkX** and visalized using **Matplotlib**   | Open The Image in the Navigator for better visualization
-`result.txt` | a generated .txt file containing JSON object with two fields : *path*  and *final_distance* | path represents the optimized path and final_distance represents the cost of the optimized path
+`result.txt` / `result_greedy.txt`  | a generated .txt file containing JSON object with two fields : *path*  and *final_distance* | path represents the optimized path and final_distance represents the cost of the optimized path

 ### Outputs -Example-